JetBrains/space-kotlin-sdk/README.md

 Scope is a mechanism in OAuth 2.0 to limit an application's access to a user's account.

 When setting up the `SpaceHttpClient` using the `withServiceAccountTokenSource` extension method, use the `scope` parameter to specify the scope required by an application.

-By default, Space API client uses the `**` scope, which requests all available scopes.
+> **Warning:** By default, the Space API client uses the `**` scope, which requests all available scopes.
+It is recommended to limit the scope to just those permissions that are needed by your application.

-More [examples of available scopes](https://www.jetbrains.com/help/space/oauth-2-0-authorization.html) are available in the Space documentation.
+Examples of [available scopes](https://www.jetbrains.com/help/space/oauth-2-0-authorization.html) are available in the Space documentation.

 ### Endpoints